 HIIT: What Is It and Should You Be Doing It?Article posted in: Fitness

+Looking for your home workout solution?
 High intensity interval training (HIIT for short) has been gaining popularity recently, and for good reason.
-It’s a faster workout that gives you real results—sounds pretty great, right?
+It’s a faster workout that gives you real results.
+Plus, many HIIT wotkouts can easily be done right in your own home.
+Sounds pretty great, right?
 So let’s get right to HIIT!

 What is HIIT?

 In this interval training workout, you’ll alternate between periods of very intense or all-out exercise and periods of low-intensity, recovery exercise.
 For example, sprinting for 30 seconds, then walking for 60 seconds is considered HIIT.